 Abstract

 In species that advertise their toxicity to predators through visual signals, there is considerable variation among individuals in both signal appearance and levels of defence.
 Parental effects, a type of non-genetic inheritance, may play a key role in creating and maintaining this within-species diversity in aposematic signals, however a comprehensive test of this notion is lacking.
 Using the ladybird Adalia bipunctata we assess how egg coloration and defence level (concentration of the toxic alkaloid (-)-adaline) is influenced both by simulated predation risk in the egg laying environment, and by parental phenotype (coloration and toxin level).
 We found that egg toxin level and colour were predicted by parental phenotype, but were not altered in response to cues of egg predators.
 Egg luminance (lightness) was positively correlated with paternal elytral luminance, whilst maternal toxin level positively predicted egg toxin level.
 In response to egg predator cues, ladybird mothers altered the timing of laying and total egg number, but not egg toxin level or colour.
 It appears therefore that in A. bipunctata variation between individuals of the same morph in the colour and toxin level of the eggs they lay, i.e. egg aposematic phenotype, is more strongly influenced by individual variation in parental aposematic traits than environmental cues of egg predation risk.
 Furthermore, these results provide the first indication that, in a warningly coloured species, male coloration may play a dual role as predator deterrent and indicator of paternal quality, influencing maternal investment in offspring.

+Key words: parental effects, aposematism, maternal effects, paternal effects, differential allocation, warning colour variation

 Introduction

 Prey can gain protection from predators through the association of a colourful warning signal with a toxic or distasteful defence (aposematism; Poulton, 1890).
 Individuals within a species may therefore benefit from sharing similar levels of defence and conspicuousness (Rowland et al., 2010).
 Despite this expectation, considerable variation in signal expression and associated toxin level is found amongst individuals of the same aposematic species (Merrill et al., 2015) and even within the same morph (e.g. Blount et al., 2012).
 Within morphs, individuals can vary in their conspicuousness and toxicity (Vidal-Cordero et al., 2012) and a number of hypotheses have recently been proposed that help to explain the existence of such apparently paradoxical variation, yet these focus almost exclusively on adult phenotypes (e.g. Summers et al., 2015).
 Natural selection, however, acts at every stage of an organism’s life cycle (Stearns, 1992), with both the strength and nature of selection pressures varying according to life stage (Moran, 1992).
 This is especially relevant for aposematic species, many of which have complex lifecycles (Joron, 2003) where each discrete phase (i.e. egg, larval, or adult) is likely to have different predators with very different sensory systems (e.g. Hemptinne et al., 2012).
 Furthermore, not only is offspring phenotype key in determining which individuals survive to contribute to the adult population, but many aspects of offspring phenotype carry over into adulthood (Burton & Metcalfe, 2014), including toxicity and warning coloration (Winters et al., 2014).
-It is clear that a full understand warning signal variation requires consideration of how offspring aposematic phenotype is determined (Day & Bonduriansky, 2011; Marshall & Morgan, 2011).
+It is clear therefore that a full understanding of warning signal variation requires consideration of how offspring aposematic phenotype is determined (Day & Bonduriansky, 2011; Marshall & Morgan, 2011).